-The coronation ceremony for the rulers was held in the main cathedral of the Moscow Kremlin, when the future sovereign would be blessed
+The coronation ceremony for the rulers was held in the main cathedral of the Moscow Kremlin when the future sovereign would be blessed

-by the patriarch (the head of the Russian Orthodox church) in order to ascend to the throne.
-Until the early 18th century, this ceremony involved the Monomakh’s Cap, as well as scepters, orbs and ceremonial chains, all of which can be seen in the museum.
-A selection of real thrones, including the ivory-plated throne of Ivan the Terrible, the diamond throne of Tsar Alexis (decorated with over 900 diamonds) and the double silver throne of half-brothers Ivan and young Peter (later Peter the Great) are also part of the exhibition.
+by the patriarch (the head of the Russian Orthodox Church) in order to ascend to the throne.
+Until the early 18th century, this ceremony involved the Monomakh’s Cap, as well as scepters, orbs, and ceremonial chains, all of which can be seen in the museum.
+A selection of real thrones, including the ivory-plated throne of Ivan the Terrible, the diamond throne of Tsar Alexis (decorated with over 900 diamonds), and the double silver throne of half-brothers Ivan and young Peter (later Peter the Great) are also part of the exhibition.

 The ivory-palted throne of Ivan the Terrible

 Peter the Great is a dominating force in Russian history.
-Military and civil orders, new items of tableware (tea and coffee sets) and even men and women’s fashions were taken from Europe because of his influence.
+Military and civil orders, new items of tableware (tea and coffee sets), and even men and women’s fashions were taken from Europe because of his influence.
 Even the coronation dress of Catherine I, Peter's wife, was subject to these innovations - short sleeves, a low-cut neckline, a narrowed waist, a wide bell-shaped skirt – all of which were taken from European fashion.
 The entire collection of the coronation outfits of Russian Empresses is shown here, including the 47cm waist-span wedding dress of Catherine the Great.

 Catherine I's coronation dress

 You will be amazed by the large collection of royal carriages decorated with paintings, adorned with gems, upholstered with precious fabrics.
 Horses harnessed to these carriages would also be tacked up with items made of gold and silver and encrusted with precious stones.
 Most of these items were made in the Kremlin workshops, the leading producer being the Armoury.
-It produced arms and armour both for ceremonial needs and military ones, and later gave its name to the whole museum.
+It produced arms and armor both for ceremonial needs and military ones and later gave its name to the whole museum.

 As well as these items of ancient state regalia, the museum has also collected various items made in the Kremlin workshops and used as ambassadorial gifts.
 Among the most famous gifts in the Armoury are the Faberge Easter Eggs.
-They were Easter presents from the last two Emperors of Russia, Alexander III and Nikolas II, to their wives.
+They were Easter presents from the last two emperors of Russia, Alexander III, and Nikolas II, to their wives.
 Each egg had a surprise - either a music box, a clock with a revolving face, or an egg with a model of a Trans-Siberian train.

 Faberge Easter egg